 Mary Baldwin College students are most effectively recruited by those who know the institution best.

 You can help us:

 - Plan, host, and/or attend admissions receptions for prospective and returning students

-Ask three to five Alumnae/i in your area to brainstorm about an event.
+Ask three to five alumnae/i in your area to brainstorm about an event.
 Discuss the type of event, the time, date, cost, and location.
 Remember, location can be extremely important to the success of an event!
 Topics such as parking, convenience, and safety are all key issues and should be taken into consideration.
 You may want to delegate responsibilities for menu, flowers, invitations, RSVP and phone tree.
-Contact the Office of Alumnae/i Activities to share thoughts, obtain assistance, and place the event on the master calendar.
+Contact the Alumnae/i Office to share thoughts, obtain assistance, and schedule the event on the master calendar.

 - Brunch or Luncheon

 - Cultural event (opera, play, concert, museum tour)

 The Rosemarie Sena Center for Career and Life Planning and the Alumnae/i Office coordinate the Career Network Directory to assist Mary Baldwin College students and Alumnae/i in exploring careers, finding internships, and locating job opportunities.
 Career networking volunteers are willing to: